Hosackia crassifolia

-Hosackia crassifolia, synonym Lotus crassifolius, is a species of legume native to Washington, California and Oregon.
+Hosackia crassifolia, synonym Lotus crassifolius, is a species of legume found in the western United States.
 It is known by the common names big deervetch and broad-leafed lotus.

 Distribution

 The plant is native to western North America, in California, Oregon, and Washington (U.S. states); and into Baja California (Méxican state).

 The California populations are found in diverse habitats, including chaparral, California oak woodland, California mixed evergreen forest, and conifer forest.

 Description

 Hosackia crassifolia is a long-lived, somewhat bushy plant which bears long straight stems with evenly spaced oval-shaped leaves.

 It produces thick bunches of yellow, pink-and-yellow, or scarlet-and-yellow pea flowers.
 The bloom period is May to August.

 The brownish pea pods contain speckled red or brown peas.